Great Futures Start Here at the Boys & Girls Club!

 Thank you for wanting to join our Club and please feel free to contact me if you have any questions.
 Have a great day and know that my staff and I will do our very best everyday for your children.

-To enroll your child(ren) in the Boys & Girls Club of Massena, please first review the Membership Handbook that appears below and then print out, complete and submit our BGCM Club Membership Application as well as the Parental Agreement
+To enroll your child(ren) in the Boys & Girls Club of Massena, please first review the Membership Handbook that appears below and then print out, complete and submit our BGCM Membership Form as well as the parental-agreement.

 Responsibilities for Members